matjaz99/alertmonitor/README.md

 ## Configure alerts in Prometheus

 Alertmonitor relies on properly configured labels in Prometheus alert rules.
+Placing additional labels into alert rules will enrich the information that alert carries, such as: severity, metric labels, current metric value, alert tags or team responsible for resolving alerts.

 #### Labeling alerts